Granada, Nicaragua

 Is there a lot of diversity?
 Are people in Granada accepting of differences?

 "The vast majority of the locals are Catholic as are most Spanish countries.
 Economically a very poor country with the top 5% having almost all of the wealth.
 Culturally the locals are not that diverse yet very aware of what is going on the world stage.
 They do have their own rich culture.
 The expats are very diverse with the largest group being from the USA but large numbers from Canada and Europe (especially Holland).
-Being a Central American country, the people that move here tend to be adventuresome, open minded to other cultures, caring and aware of global events," remarked one expat living in Granada, Nicaragua.
+Being a Central American country, the people that move here tend to be adventuresome, open minded to other cultures, caring and aware of global events," remarked one expat who made the move to Granada.

 What are the schools in Granada like?

 "Granada is home to a number of excellent international and bilingual schools.
 The American Nicaraguan School (ANS) is a private, non-profit, co-educational day school offering an American-style education to students from pre-kindergarten through grade 12.
 ANS is accredited by the Southern Association of Colleges and Schools (SACS) and the Nicaraguan Ministry of Education.
 The school offers a rigorous academic program, with a strong emphasis on English language instruction, as well as Spanish, French, and Mandarin Chinese.
 The Granada International School (GIS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GIS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada Bilingual School (GBS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GBS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of Languages (GISL) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GISL is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of the Arts (GISA) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
-GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," remarked one parent with kids at in Granada.
+GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," said one parent with children at in Granada.

 What are the pros and cons of living in Granada?